DomVinyard/designdev/README.md

 DROPBOX_FOLDER=string # The folder with your .md files
 ```

-1. Link repo to Netlify (edit gatsby-config to configure something else)
+1. Link your repo to a Netlify Site
-2. Create a folder in Dropbox for your notes and get a [Dropbox Developers] token
+2. Get a [Dropbox Developers] token and create a folder in Dropbox for your notes
 3. Configure a [Dropbox Webhook] to point at your `NETLIFY_BUILD_HOOK` endpoint

-### Random Blog posts
+### Random blog posts

 - 🚂 [first post]
 - 📚 [first book review]